seraprogrammer/htmlplusplus/README.md

 <p x-bind="{user.name}"></p>
 ```
 Event Attributes
-Bind functions to various DOM events using attributes like on:click, on:mouseover, etc.
+Bind functions to various DOM events using attributes like `on:click`, `on:mouseover`, etc.
 ```html
 <button on:click="change">Update</button>
 ```